 neg.ex word there of exaggeration come_out\ptcpg in mouth-1sg

 ‘There is no word of exaggeration in what came out of my mouth.’
 (Stela of Sesostris III at Semnah = Berlin ÄM 1157 l.
-1617)
+16–17)

 Step (3) nn + referential subject + locative predicate (‘the man is not in the house’)

-The use of nn also extends to all kinds of stative predicatese.g. property predicates in Middle Egyptian, thus replacing older ni in this function as well
+The use of nn also extends to all kinds of stative predicates (e.g. property predicates) in Middle Egyptian, thus replacing the older ni in this function as well:

 (34) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)